fildon/fildon.github.io/src/blog/langton.md

 The Ant has begun to build a structure known as the highway.
 The highway is an infinitely repeating pattern.
 It takes the ant 104 steps for each iteration of the highway, and each iteration extends the pattern along a diagonal trajectory.

-So far I have discussed Langton's Ant as though it were a system taking no inputs.
-It starts from an infinite blank grid and will proceed deterministically the same way every time we run it.
-But what happens if we permit an input to modify the initial state the ant starts from?
+But we can change things.
+Instead of starting with a blank grid, we could set some cells to black at the begginning.
+If we then run the Ant it will generate different patterns.
+When people try this, they find that the highway _always seems to emerge sooner or later_.
+It is widely believed that the highway is inevitable, and yet this conjecture has never been proven nor disproven, despite many years of effort.

-If we start the ant from a different state and run it for sufficiently long, the highway will seem to _always emerge sooner or later_.
-But can we prove that it will always emerge?
-Apparently not!
-The conjecture that the highway will always emerge for any possible starting state has never been proven nor disproven, despite many years of effort.
-And yet for every input ever tried, the highway has emerged.
+Such a simple system to define, and yet we are unable to answer the question "Does the highway always appear, no matter the starting state?"

 ## Rice's Theorem